 How to Use This Medicine

-- This medicine has specific instructions on what to do if you miss a dose.
+- Missed dose: This medicine has specific patient instructions on what to do if you miss a dose.
 Read and follow these instructions carefully.
-You may need to use a second form of birth control for several days.
 Call your doctor if you have any questions.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.